MicrosoftDocs/VBA-Docs/api/Publisher.TextEffectFormat.RotatedChars.md

 api_name:
 - Publisher.TextEffectFormat.RotatedChars
 ms.assetid: 47566497-7b78-65dc-48d9-26b2e4245d31
-ms.date: 06/08/2017
+ms.date: 06/15/2019
 localization_priority: Normal
 ---

 # TextEffectFormat.RotatedChars property (Publisher)

- **msoTrue** if characters in the specified WordArt are rotated 90 degrees relative to the WordArt's bounding shape. **msoFalse** if characters in the specified WordArt retain their original orientation relative to the bounding shape.
+Returns **msoTrue** if characters in the specified WordArt are rotated 90 degrees relative to the WordArt's bounding shape.
+Returns **msoFalse** if characters in the specified WordArt retain their original orientation relative to the bounding shape.
 Read/write.

 ## Syntax